Can we take a quick moment of silence for software marketers?

 Armed with all of this information, no one would blame you if you’re feeling a little overwhelmed.
 It seems like the added difficulty with software marketing knows no end.

 Don’t stress too much.
 There’s a bit of a silver lining when it comes to software marketing strategies.
 As digital marketing trends progress, the focus has shifted from invasive outbound marketing strategies to inbound strategies that are centered around the customers themselves.

 It’s no secret that inbound marketing strategies aim to create a relationship with your customers.
 In fact, many of them are designed to help solve problems that your customers are facing.
-Since software marketing is often about building trust in your company as much as the service itself, the fact that digital marketing is moving towards a more customer-centric approach is beneficial to you.
+Since marketing and selling software is often about building trust in your company as much as the service itself, the fact that digital marketing is moving towards a more customer-centric approach is beneficial to you.